kelvinlockwood/policies/privacy/index.md

 *Last updated: September 01, 2023*

+This Privacy policy applies only to this website and the services provided by FCC.
+This website may contain links to other websites not controlled by FCC, and the policies and procedures described herein do not apply to these other websites.

 FCC is committed to meeting and exceeding all relevant international, federal, and state laws and industry guidelines regarding your personal information and how it is protected.
 Please note that privacy laws differ widely between countries and, within countries, between states and smaller jurisdictions.
 FCC will follow the strictest possible rules.

 **We only ask for personal information when we truly need it to provide a service to you.
 We collect it by fair and lawful means, with your knowledge and consent.
 We ensure that your personal data is managed in accordance with applicable data privacy laws.**